andr-ew/orgn/README.md

 # orgn
-a 3-operator PM synth with fx. inspired by yamaha portasound keyboards
+a 3-operator FM synth with fx. inspired by yamaha portasound keyboards

 ### requirements